Fibrous dysplasia is a rare, benign bone disease. It occurs when abnormal fibrous, scar-like tissue replaces healthy bone.

 To make an appointment or ask a question:

-Fibrous dysplasia is a rare bone disorder in which scar tissue develops in place of normal bone tissue, thereby weakening the bone.
+Fibrous dysplasia is a rare bone disorder.
+Abnormal, weak bone forms in place of normal bone tissue, thereby weakening the bone.

-Fibrous dysplasia is established early in life, and though it does not spread beyond the original scope of affected bones, it is irreversible.
+The disease starts early in life.
+Though it doesn't spread beyond the original scope of affected bones, it's irreversible.

-The polyostotic form usually becomes apparent before age 10, whereas detection of the monostotic form depends upon which bone is affected.
+The polyostotic form often becomes apparent before age 10, whereas detecting the monostotic form depends on the affected bone.

 Benefits of EEA include:

-To preserve sight, surgeons will perform optic nerve decompression in cases where the fibrous dysplasia has caused cranial nerve defects by deforming the optic canal.
+To preserve sight, surgeons will perform optic nerve decompression in cases where fibrous dysplasia causes compression of the optic canal.

 Endoscopic Endonasal Approach (EEA)